Runi-VN/3rdsemester/Week35/27-tuesday/tuesday-exercises.md

 -   If you write https://studypoints.dk in your browser, how did “it” figure out that it should go to the IP address you discovered above?

-Thanks to the DNS server. **elaborate**
+Thanks to the DNS server, which works to figure out the IP address based on the URL address.
+[Details](https://www.cloudflare.com/learning/dns/what-is-dns/)

 -   Explain shortly the purpose of an ip-address and a port-number and why we need both

 -   What is your (nearest) DNS server,?

-I don't know about my nearest, as I manually use Googles 8.8.8.8/8.8.4.4.
+I don't know about my nearest, as I manually use Googles public DNS 8.8.8.8/8.8.4.4.
 Can be found using the CMD command **ipconfig /all**.

 -   What is (conceptually) the DNS system and the purpose with a DNS Server?